ayaahmohsenn/Startup-Survivability/README.md

 Data Exploration | Data cleaning | Preprocessing | Encoding | Sklearn | Pandas | Matplotlib

 <h2><strong>#Overview</strong></h2>
-Many startups open now adays and it's not known whether it will continue to be Active or not.
+Many startups open now a days and it's not predicted whether it will continue to be Active or not.
 This problem is handled in this repository.
 This is a traditional ML model that handles this binary classification problem including the proprocessing and the model usage of Startup Surviablilty.

 <h2><strong>#Preprocessing:</strong></h2>